joyceycodes/JamPackd/journals/joyce_yu.md

+### November 17, 2022
+Today I worked on:
+- Created a diagram that navigated through the user's experience and the corresponding HTTP requests
+- Group programming to start on the FastAPI endpoints for new users with MongoDB, endpoints are still not showing up on the docs page yet
+- Talked to Shahzad who wants to see more CRUD functionality on our site.
+Discussed adding possible features such as a comment/thought section for each playlist, allowing users to rate a song or playlist, or implementing a poller that polls the for the top songs from spotify on a periodic basis.
+    - I like the idea of having songs saved in our database as it would protect us in case anything went wrong with the Spotify API and using a poller would satisfy CRUD requirements.
+Updating our database with new sonds and deleting songs that havent been accessed in while.
+- Played around with OAuth token and was able to make successful GET requests for track recommendations.
+The caveat is that the token only lasts a short amount of time so will need to find a workaround.
+Exploring Spotipy as a possible option.

 ### November 16, 2022
 Today I worked on:
 - Collaborated with the group to find resources regarding using the SpotifyAPI.
 Developed our understanding on which requests we want to to use to get songs from Spotify and create a playlist with Spotify.